 | Financial | Processing refunds, transferring funds, modifying billing | When money moves, you want a human to verify the amount and recipient first. |

-| External | Sending emails, posting to third-party APIs, triggering webhooks | Once a message leaves your system, you cannot recall it. |
+| External | Sending emails, posting to third-party APIs, triggering webhooks | Once a message leaves your system, you can't recall it. |

 | Compliance | Actions under EU AI Act, GDPR, or industry-specific rules | Regulations demand a qualified human reviews AI-driven decisions. |